lupyuen/lupyuen.github.io/src/grafana.md

 1. Follow the instructions to download and install Grafana

-1. For Linux: Start the Grafana Server
+1. For Linux and macOS: Start the Grafana Server

     ```bash
     ## For Ubuntu and WSL
     sudo service grafana-server restart
     sudo service grafana-server status

+    ## For macOS
+    brew services start grafana
     ```

 1. To test Grafana, browse to